-Legend - Green area is coin's hashing power (number of hashes per second); Blue line is annual % change in chain's hashing power; White line is compounded, annual % change in hashing power over life of chain:
+Legend - Green line is coin's hashing power (number of hashes per second); Blue line is annual % change in chain's hashing power; White line is effective, running doubling time of hashrate:

 hashrate growth explained